 Introducing, Scarlette Douglas one of the warmest presenters for Channel 4’s ‘A Place in the Sun’, as well as a reporter for BBC’s The One Show and Points of View.

 We had the honour to meet Scarlette and find out about her, and the cause that is close to her heart.
-So without further ado, we are excited to meet our next BoxHuman Inspire guest Scarlette Douglas…
+So without further ado, we are excited to meet our next BoxHuman, Scarlette Douglas…

 Hi Scarlette, thank you for taking the time to speak with us.
 Let’s start by getting to know you in your own words.
-Can you please tell me a little bit about you?
+Can you please tell our readers a little bit about yourself?

 Hi, I’m Scarlette Douglas, a TV Presenter that is most famous for my role on Channel 4’s, A Place in the Sun.
 I also report for The One Show, I’m the presenter of a new Channel 4 primetime show called Last-Minute Holiday Secrets, the voice of Capital Xtra and I am the voice of MTV Movies.